 - No misdemeanor arrests within six months of the application

 The class is free of charge but students are selected through an application process.
 The names of the selected candidates are placed in the class until the maximum number is reached.
 Remaining applicants are then placed on a waiting list.
-Enrollment is limited to approximately thirty students per session.
+Enrollment is limited to approximately twenty students per session.